qmtran/openstack-labs/devstack/lab-05/README.md

   Lab Objectives:

-  0. Become familiar with the openstack command line utilities
+  0. The objective of this lab is to demonstrate that any mouseclicks made in the Openstack GUI may also be issued from the Openstack CLI.
+After this lab, you should feel familiar with the openstack command line utilities.

 ## Connect to controller CLI: